dukt/videos/README.md

 ## Requirements

-This plugin requires Craft CMS 3.5.0 or above.
+This plugin requires Craft CMS 3.5.0 and above.

 ## How to install Videos 2